cipherowl-ai/openECS/README.md

 ## Overview

-addressdb demonstrates the use of Bloom filters to share sets of blockchain addresses while preserving privacy.
+openECS demonstrates the use of Bloom filters to share sets of blockchain addresses while preserving privacy.
 It provides tools for generating Ethereum addresses, encoding them into a Bloom filter, and checking addresses against the filter.

 ## Key Features